olta-art/olta-nft-editions/README.md

 ### How do I create a new edition?

-call `createEdition` with the given arguments to create a new editions contract:
+call `createProject` with the given arguments to create a new project:

 - EditionData: an object containing the following
 > - Name: Token Name Symbol (shows in etherscan)